Providing a Semen Sample

 If the sample has an abnormally low number of sperm, a low percent of either motile sperm or morphologically normal sperm, ICSI will be used to accomplish fertilization.
 As mentioned above, ICSI will also be used in those circumstances such as; anti-sperm antibodies, previous IVF cases with poor fertilization, high abnormal fertilization, vas reversal or when a low number of eggs have been retrieved.

-Semen samples are prepared in a manner that will yield a population of sperm that are highly motile, have a high percent of normal morphology and have a fast forward movement or progression.
+Our Austin IVF lab prepares semen samples in a manner that will yield a population of sperm that are highly motile, have a high percent of normal morphology and have a fast forward movement or progression.
 This is accomplished by centrifuging the semen sample through a column of silica beads that act as a filter.
 The beads trap most of the sperm that are not moving or those sperm that have an abnormal shape.

 When there is a low number of quality sperm in the initial semen sample, there will not be enough quality sperm in the sample after the prep to accomplish fertilization by using insemination.

 The goal in insemination in the IVF lab is to provide 15,000 to 30,000 motile normal sperm to place in each drop of medium that will contain one or two eggs.
 When the percent of motile or normal sperm after prep is low, a greater number of sperm must be used in each drop in order to have the right number of motile, normal sperm available to fertilize the eggs.